 Pattern 5: Compound threats

-The most dangerous skills aren't the ones with a single bad pattern — they're the ones that combine multiple capabilities into an attack chain:
+The most dangerous skills aren't the ones with a single bad pattern — they're the ones that stack multiple capabilities into the shape of an attack chain.
+These are co-occurring capabilities, not verified flows: we see the surface, not proof the steps connect.

-- Credential access + encoding + network: Steal API keys, encode them to avoid detection, exfiltrate over HTTPS
+- Credential access + encoding + network: the capability surface to read keys, encode them, and send them over HTTPS — the shape of credential exfiltration, not verified conduct

-- Process exec + package install: Install a package that spawns a reverse shell or persistence mechanism
+- Process exec + package install: the capability to install a package and execute processes — the surface a reverse shell or persistence mechanism would need

 ClawAudit flags these compound threats separately from individual findings because the combination is far more dangerous than any single capability alone.